bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tracing/02_Visualization.rst

    Paraver view adjustment: Fit window

--  View Event Flags: marks with a green flag all the emitted the events.
+-  View Event Flags: marks with a green flag all the emitted events.

    -  Right click on the trace window